5 powerful lessons about mentorship from the life of William Osler.

-Osler was a people’s person.
-He loved building relationships with others and was deeply aware that his happiness levels were directly proportionate to the quality of the bonds he formed with others.
+Osler was a people person.
+He loved building relationships with others and was deeply aware that his happiness level was directly proportional to the quality of the bonds he formed with others.
 This applied to the bonds he developed with his mentors too.
 Rather than seeing his professional relationships as separate to his personal relationships, Osler was grateful for and sought joy from both.

 “To have had the benediction of friendship follow me like a shadow, to have always had the sense of comradeship in work without the petty pinpricks of jealousies and controversies...fill the heart with gratitude”.

-Osler was always showering others with gifts, praise, and help, as a reflection of this gratitude.
+As a reflection of this gratitude, Osler was always showering others with gifts, praise and help.
 No doubt, this unreserved display of goodwill brought even more good mentors into his life and kept them there.

 Bringing it altogether...

 Want to learn from today’s rockstar physicians?
-Swing by the Medmastery podcasts!
+Swing by the Medmastery course library!